List of Legendz characters: Legendz

 A mysterious black-winged Windragon who seems to be the one in true control of DWC (he bullies and intimidates the President of the company constantly) and has an interest in Shiron as he is very similar to him.
 Shiron isn't as bad-hearted or superior in every way as Ranshiin is and loses every fight with him.
 He is malevolent, aggressive, black-hearted, psychopathic, and spends his time harassing, teasing, and bullying the president of DWC or Shiron.
 He seems to be rather easily annoyed by the lack of wind where he's staying and uses electrical fans often.
 Ranshiin is physically and mentally an antithesis to Shiron in every way.
 The idea of him being such a mysterious character stems from the fact that his bio always appears as a series of question marks in the opening theme.
 In addition, it seems he is prone to small fits of insanity.
 Towards the end of the show, it is revealed that he and Shiron are actually two halves of the same Windragon.
 It is also shown at the end of the series that he, like Shiron, also has a lesser, hamster-like form.
-Ranshiin was killed when Jacob A. Baran, his Chevralkin, and his God Warrior Legendz took away his powers with their Chevralkins.
-He was stabbed in the heart, causing him to melt, leaving nothing but his attire and his soul absorbed.
 He is nicknamed "Waruccho" ('わるっちょ').